OpenDDS/OpenDDS/docs/internal/docs.rst

 .. rst:directive:: .. cfg:sec:: <name>[@<discriminator>][/<argument>]

-  Use to document a configuration section that can contain :rst:dir:`cfg:key` and most other RST content.
+  Use to document a configuration section that can contain :rst:dir:`cfg:prop` and most other RST content.
-  ``<discriminator>`` is an optional extension of the name to document cases where the available keys depend on something.
+  ``<discriminator>`` is an optional extension of the name to document cases where the available properties depend on something.
   Using discriminators requires separate :rst:dir:`cfg:sec` entires.
   ``<arguments>`` is just for display and has no restrictions on the contents.